 Fees Global Wealth Management charges for its services

-Global Wealth Management charges a percentage of asset management for its investment management services, which includes its holistic financial planning services.
-The rate charged depends on the client’s account balance.
+Global Wealth Management charges clients based on a percentage of assets under management for its investment management and holistic financial planning services.
+The rate charged depends on the client’s account balance, as outlined in the table below.

 |Next $3 million||0.75%|